lon9/go-api-starter/README.md

 ## Usage

 ```
-go-echo-api-starter -p "github.com/lon9/awesome-project"
+go-api-starter -p "github.com/lon9/awesome-project"
 ```

 ## options

 ```
-Usage of go-echo-api-starter:
+Usage of go-api-starter:
+  -f string
+    	framework you use (e.g. echo or gin) (default "echo")
   -o string
     	path you want to set up project.
 Default is base of p option
   -p string
     	path of your awesome project from GOPATH (default "github.com/lon9/awesomeproject")
 ```